larssp/hydrodynamic_docker/README.md

 ### Roadmap

 More software may be added at a later point.
-See [https://mrecodehub.org/](MRE CodeHub) for a nice overview of related software projects.
+See [MRE CodeHub](https://mrecodehub.org/) for a nice overview of related software projects.

 ### Contributing

-To report an issue or ask for additional features or material to be included in the Docker image, feel free to [https://gitlab.kuleuven.be/hwest/teaching/hydraulic-structures-b-kul-h0n37a/-/issues](create an issue here).
+To report an issue or ask for additional features or material to be included in the Docker image, feel free to [create an issue here](https://gitlab.kuleuven.be/hwest/teaching/hydraulic-structures-b-kul-h0n37a/-/issues).